biga-codes/Mini-Leet/README.md

 ![Screenshot 2025-01-26 110416](https://github.com/user-attachments/assets/46240847-dbf4-4f66-a844-035a8f5e6047)

 The LeetCode Revision Chrome Extension is designed to help you practice LeetCode problems regularly and efficiently.
 The extension pulls random LeetCode problems, manages a revision queue, and helps you clear problems once you've mastered them.
 The extension uses MongoDB to persist the revision queue and user progress.

+## The Concept Behind Our Idea
+As Third Years Studying for placements, We find ourselves needing a convenient way to be able to track our progress on Leetcode and manage our revision efficiently.
+Having to further exhaust ourselves on top of already having to solve complex problems, becomes a difficult task when we're on both a time constraint and immense amounts of pressure.
+This Chrome exensions offers a solution for those placement-oriented students who wish to manage their time and ensure proper learning along with managing their daily tasks.

+This app seamlessly integrates with a person's LeetCode Account and allows for spaced repitition in learning, thereby cementing the concepts you've learnt into your memory for longer periods of time.

+Spaced repetition is a learning technique that involves revisiting concepts at increasing intervals to enhance long-term retention.
+This extension implements the spaced repetition principle by:

+Queuing problems for repeated revision: The extension automatically adds problems to a revision queue.
+Users are prompted to solve the same problems multiple times at regular intervals, ensuring they revisit concepts at optimal intervals.
+Tracking mastery: As users mark a problem as “Concept Cleared,” they remove it from the queue, indicating that they no longer need to revisit the problem as frequently.

+By revisiting the same problem multiple times, spaced repetition helps reinforce the problem-solving techniques and concepts learned, leading to better retention.

 ## Features